danesnick/old_website/_posts/2021-01-10-Why-I-Stopped-Using-Spotify.markdown

 ### Apple Music

 Apple Music is actually something I considered.
 Apple advertises them as a pro-privacy company where you pay to not be the product, and their privacy policy on Apple Music [seems to be a bit better](https://support.apple.com/en-us/HT204881), especially compared to [Spotify](https://www.spotify.com/us/privacy/).
 However, trading in one streaming service with *almost* all music for another defeats the purpose of my points above about Paradox of Choice and the opportunity cost.
-I would consider using their service sparingly if I knew Iaboutd be traveling for a period of time (i.e. paying for 1 month).
+I would consider using their service sparingly if I knew I'd be traveling for a period of time (i.e. paying for 1 month).
 So what do I do instead?

 ## How I (mostly) listen to music